10 July 2020

 The study was published online in Nature Physics on June 29, 2020.
 It was funded, among others, by the Max Planck Society and the German Research Foundation (FOR2414, Excellence Strategy), as well as by the Munich Center for Quantum Science and Technology.

-The publication was featured in a News & Views article entitled “Driving toward hot new phases” in Nature Physics on July 2nd 2020.
+The publication was featured in a News & Views article entitled “Driving toward hot new phases” in Nature Physics on July 2nd 2020 and was highlighted in the article "Cold-atom lattice bends the topological rules"in Physics Today on July 23rd 2020.

 Realization of an anomalous Floquet topological system with ultracold atoms